YakDriver/smarterr/docs/api.md

 func Assert[T any](val T, err error) (T, error)
 ```

 A helper for wrapping errors at the point of return.
-If `err` is non-nil, it wraps it with `NewError` (capturing stack and context); otherwise, it returns the value and error as-is.
-This is useful for concise error handling in Go code.
+This wraps non-nil errors with `NewError` (capturing stack and context).
+Otherwise, it returns the value and error unchanged.
+This helper enables concise error handling in Go code.

 ### Assert example usage